Aras Green Economic Dawn

 Aras Green Economic Dawn (abbreviated AGED or Aras GED) is a private consulting and trade company based in Aras, Iran.
-The company has a technocratic background with the slogan Build & Rebuild.
 The notability of the company comes from its trade and management of commercial genetically modified forests in Iran and for commercializing afforestation in Iran.

 Establishment

 Aras Green Economic Dawn was formally established in 2016 to combine the research, logistical and sales activities of commercial afforestation in Iran which had been begun by Alireza Nasiri since 2009.
-In the same year the company established an internal department dedicated to formally consulting foreign partners in Iran.
+Its main focus are genetically modified Paulownia trees.